 The platforms that establish liquidity, user trust, and regulatory standing early will be extraordinarily difficult to displace.
 The good news is that entering no longer requires building a trading exchange from the ground up.
 A Kalshi clone gives businesses the full technical stack matching engine, settlement layer, compliance framework, and trading interface ready to configure, brand, and launch in weeks rather than years.

-Prediction market volume has held above $5 billion per week, the underlying analytics infrastructure is on track to surpass $35 billion by 2027, and institutional appetite for event-based contract trading is growing quarter over quarter.
 The businesses that move now, with the right platform architecture behind them, are the ones that will define what this category looks like at scale.

 Before choosing a development path, it helps to understand where volume actually sits and where the whitespace is.